 If you’ve been working from home during the pandemic, hopefully you’ve been able to save those extra funds from not having to buy lunch, pay parking fees or dry clean work clothing.
 As we head back into the office, those costs will start appearing back on the monthly statement and building your savings account might be harder.

-Now more than ever, it’s important to plan and stick to your budget.
+It’s important to plan and stick to your budget.

 Creating a budget doesn’t have to be complicated.
 It’s a simple understanding of how much money is coming in, how much is going out and where it’s going.
 To make budgeting easier, utilize the tools provided by your financial institution.
 Here at CCF we offer Cash Coach